Top 5 Ways Abandoned Cart Emails Rescue Lost Revenue

 A tremendously sad reality for online businesses, the average abandoned cart rate for eCommerce is 69.7%.
 That’s an enormous amount of unrealized revenue.
 What if you could recover a quarter, or more, of that money?
 Like a knight in shining armor, abandoned cart emails rescue lost revenue.
 They are the answer to unfinished transactions online.

 An unprecedented study by Klaviyo, “Ecommerce Industry Benchmark Report – Abandoned Carts,” shows eCommerce marketers how these emails recover some of this revenue.
-We’ll share some of the highlights with you here, as our team is a Klaviyo consulting mega-machine, with over 100 custom klaviyo build-outs so far.
+Our Klaviyo consulting team has put together some highlights so you can learn how to rescue some lost revenue for your business.

 Nurture Your Abandoned Carts